PGBSNH19/project-the-barista/README.md

 - Time off switching, gives negative points, team-point.

 # Barista API
 In this projects should you create an Fluent API for a [barista](https://en.wikipedia.org/wiki/Barista) to create espresso based drinks using code.
-An thought example of the API could be:
+An example of how the API could look (this is pseudo-code!!):

 ```c#
 var smallEspresso = new Espresso().AddWater(20).AddBeans(b => b.AmountInG = 5 && b.Sort = CoffeSorts.Robusta).ToSmallCup();